maniaclab/snowmass-connect-docs/docs/data_management_main.md

 # Data Management

-This section describes recommendations and options for transferring data to the from remote woker nodes a s part of a job submission to the OSG.
+This section provides important information on how the users can manage their data on the Snowmass21 node.

-## Storage Access
+## Storage locations on the Snowmass21 node

 This section describes the storage locations accessible by the users when connected to Snowmass login node.
-It also describes the means by which users can move data in from their home institutions.

-1. Home directory.
-As mentioned above, your home directory will have 50GB of storage  available and can be used for scripts, submission files and small size data.
+1. **Home** directory.
+Your home directory, `/home/<user_id>`, has 50GB of storage available.
+It is recommended to use it for storing scripts, submission files and small size data.
 Large input files for jobs on the grid should not be stored here.
+2. **Local storage** in`/local-scratch`.
+This is a 200TB local disk where you can create your own directory, store data and build your own software stack.
+It should be used as your private work area for local analysis or processing jobs on the node.
-2. OSG storage accebible from the login node at `/collab`.
-You will receive a 1TB quota for their personal user space, and there is a shared 50TB quota for the project space.
-Larger space allocations can be accommodated on a case-by-case basis.
-You should store their data in either of two subdirectories:
+3. **Stash storage** is accebible from the login node at `/collab`.
+Each user receives a 1TB quota for their personal user space.
+There is also a shared 50TB allocation for the project.
+This location is primarily intented for staging data that need to be accessible by the OSG compute sites running your job.
+There two subdirectories in `/collab`:
     * For private user data: `/collab/user/<user_id>`
-    * For shared data among the members of the Snowmass21 collaboration:`/collab/project/snowmass21`
+    * For shared data among the members of the Snowmass21 project:`/collab/project/snowmass21/data`
-3. Local storage in`/scratch`.
-You can access that storage location for storing workflows, data and job submission scripts.

-For details on Data Management on the Snowmass21 login refer to [this](data_management.md) section.

 ## Transferring data to and from the Snowmass21 login node
 You can transfer data from external institutions to Snowmass Connect storage using any of the three following methods:

 1. **scp**.
-For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on the OSG storage.
+For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on stash storage.
 The ssh-keys used for your profile on the Snowmass Connect portal must stored on the local machine.

 2. **rsync**.
 For example: `rsync -avz -e "ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null" --progress test.transfer <user_id>@login.snowmass21.io:dump/` will copy the `test.transfer` file in the `/home/<user_id>/dump/` directory.
 If the directory does not exist, it will be created.
 As in `scp` the ssh-keys used for your profile on the Snowmass Connect portal must stored on the source machine.

-3. **Globus Connect** to transfer files to OSG storage only.
-A guide on how to gain access to the Globus door and instructions for transfering data to the OSG storage can be found here: [Uploading Data Instructions](globus.md)
+3. **Globus Connect** can be used to transfer files to stash storage only.
+A guide on how to gain access to the Globus door and instructions for transfering data to the stash storage can be found here: [Uploading Data Instructions](globus.md)

 ## Data Management for OSG jobs